Capture Pads and Non-functional Pads in PCB Design: What Are They?

 The foregoing describes how non-functional pads, from an electrical standpoint, came into the picture.
 The way they were depicted in PCB artwork was a bit more circuitous.
 Early CAD systems used the same artwork for holes on all layers, regardless of whether they were for inside or outside layers.
 In order to make sure that in-hole plating was not etched away from the outer layers, a capture pad was always placed on every plated through hole, whether it had a trace connecting to it or not.
 Thus, an inner layer would have capture pads at all plated through-holes and on all layers, even if there was no trace connecting to them.
 These pads on inner layers with no traces connected to them were called nonfunctional pads.
 This approach resulted in many more features to etch on inside layers and many more places where a short might develop between a pad and a trace that was passing by it.

 In the mid to late 1980s, the chemists involved in developing plating chemistry for the PCB industry found a way to improve the ductility of plated copper.
 Since that time, it has not been necessary to include nonfunctional pads on inner layers.
 The best standard practice is to plot inner layer pads only where there is a trace connecting to the hole plating or to delete the nonfunctional pads from the artwork before the working film is plotted.
-This results in no nonfunctional pads.
-There are commercially available PCB CAD systems—such as Altium’s Designer Tool which has an Unused Pad Shapes feature—that enable product developers to remove nonfunctional pads from their artwork.
+This results in no nonfunctional pads in the PCB design.
+There are commercially available PCB CAD systems—such as Altium’s Designer Tool which has an Unused Pad Shapes feature—that enable product developers to remove nonfunctional pads in their PCB artwork.

 Summary